Are drinking alcohol and erectile dysfunction (ED) connected?

 A penis pump (vacuum erection device) usually works to creating an erection.
 It’s a plastic tube that fits over the penis with an attached pump to reduce air pressure inside.
 This helps the penis to become erect.
 When he removes the tube, the user places a tight band at the base of his penis.
 This keeps it erect by keeping the blood inside.

 There are a number of advantages to a penis pump.
 Most men find that they work well and don’t have any side effects.
 The pumps don’t require meds or surgery.
-However, men can use them with meds or after penile surgery.
+Yet men can use them with meds or after penile surgery.
 Also important, they are inexpensive and painless to use.

 You can legally buy a penis pump without a prescription.
 However, make sure the one you buy has a vacuum limiter.
 Otherwise, the vacuum can get too low and injure your penis.
 So your doctor may choose to prescribe one from a reputable manufacturer.